Sagetech-Avionics/Sagetech-Avionics.github.io/documentation/PX4_MXS_PR.md

 git switch pr-sagetech-mxs
 ```

 To build the code follow the typical PX4 build instructions for your flight controller.
+This driver must be enabled in the px4board file for your board.

 ---